-Posts is flexible enough to drive many different areas of your site, from blogs, to news, to course catalogs.
+Posts is flexible enough to drive many different areas of your site, from blogs to news to course catalogs.
 It can even provide a place for teachers to post classroom information.
-All that sophistication can make it rather difficult to understand just what Posts is all about.
+All that sophistication can make it rather difficult to understand just what Posts is all about, though.

 This is the second in a series of articles to help you learn about Posts from the ground up.
 If you missed Understanding Posts vocabulary, it’s recommended that you start there.
 In this article, we’ll go over setting up the Posts module, including creating a folder, board, and post.

 The first thing you’ll see when you log into the Posts module as an admin user is the Dashboard - but that won’t make much sense until we have some content!
 (Read more about the Dashboard at the end of this article.)